Dylan-halls/Web-Stalker/README.md

 And you can analyse the data on the fly by using the data shown in the terminal, and every HTTP Request haveing a link the the site and page that the victim is on.

+There is an additional option of being able to view a targets website with a specialy designed 'Web Stalker Browser' that will allow you to navigate the sites with ease and efficiancy

+There is also the option to record and save notes on a in window note pad.
+This opens up a whole load of doors with it being possable to save the text in any format meaning you could write a web report for your finding in HTML or PHP or write a GUI in C to disply it, or evan create a whole markdown page!